Carbon Monoxide Poisoning in the California Workplace

 The American Lung Association of California (ALAC) has been aware of the hazards associated with diesel fuel fumes and the numerous symptoms and health concerns from exposure.
 The WHO has defined the suspected dangers that were a long-time concern.
 In any event, diesel gas fumes are incredibly toxic.
 And these can be responsible for lung cancer.

-People concerned with the effects of exposure to this toxic substance and the symptoms they should watch for info.
+People concerned with the effects of exposure to this toxic substance and the symptoms should watch for info.
 And they can find information on the California Office of Environmental Health Hazard Assessment ("OEHHA") website.
 Additional info in concurrence is on the ALCAC site.
 Last, these two organizations agree that exposure to diesel exhaust fumes can have health effects right away.

 People With Allergies are Worsened After Diesel Fume Exposure.

 The diesel exhaust fumes can result in irritation to the eyes, throat, nose, and lungs; it can also be responsible for causing coughing, lightheadedness, headaches, and nausea.
 Studies with human participants showed the particles in the diesel exhaust hurt people with allergies more.
-Because of diesel exposure, they now have a higher vulnerability to pollen, dust, or other items they were allergic too.
+Because of diesel exposure, they now have a higher vulnerability to pollen, dust, or other items they were allergic to.

 The research showed that exposure to diesel exhaust results in inflammation to the lungs that can intensify chronic respiratory symptoms and worsen or increase asthma attacks.